Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Short description about cholesterol
+Short description of cholesterol

 Cholesterol is a sterol that constitutes the third most abundant lipids of the cell membranes.
 If you are wondering about the first and second most common membrane lipids then here is the answer.
 Phospholipids are the most abundant membrane lipids while the second most abundant membrane lipids are the glycolipids.

 Cholesterol can be esterified (cholesteryl ester) and free cholesterol (non-esterified cholesterol).
 It is the free cholesterol that is mostly found in the cell membrane where it maintains the fluidity of the lipid bilayer.
-However, distribution of the cholesterol greatly varies among the various cell membranes.
+However, the distribution of cholesterol greatly varies among the various cell membranes.

 Previously, various biochemical tests were used to measure the total cholesterol residues in the cell membranes and according to those biochemical tests, about 80-90% free cholesterols are found in the detergent-resistant fractions of the plasma membranes (DRMs).
 But, now a day, researchers have developed cholesterol analogs that can be used as fluorescent probes to localize and study the dynamics of the intracellular free cholesterols.